OTis-Philippines-Inc/AI-Research/docs/en/decisions/0002-paddle-checkout-success-implementation.md

 - **Default paddle success page:** Notifies the customer of their transaction via page and email of their order details.
 - **Customized success page:** Redirects the customer after successful transaction to whatever data-success-url is set in HTML or the `Paddle.Checkout.open()` attribute called `successUrl` has been setted.
 It can also be configured during initialization step through process of `eventCallback`.
 - **Email confirmation:** Using email as source of confirmation while having the option of using `Webhooks` for additional control during email phase.
 This process skips the success page entirely through routing back to main page or closure of the checkout.
-- **Customized success workflow:** Maximizing control over the process using `Webhooks` to automate the post-purchase results like, sending API keys, the emailing of order details, and can add additional processes.

 ## Decision Outcome